Kaustubh251002/zetaswap/README.md

-# Sample Hardhat Project
+# ZetaSwap

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project utilizes zetachain library to demonstrate crosschain swaps.

-Try running some of the following tasks:
+The contracts have legacy-package dependencies and require a complete redo for porting to newer versions

 ```shell
 npx hardhat help